/updated June 2022/

 My third research interest is on analyzing strengths and weaknesses of Chinese empire from a comparative perspective.
 Manifold similarities between Chinese empire and those of other large continental empires in Eurasia both in terms of challenges faced and in replies to these challenges are undeniable.
 How then Chinese empire did attain much higher longevity than any comparable polity worldwide and what was the price of this achievement?
 In my earlier studies I emphasized the empire’s exceptional ideological prowess: its fundamental ideological orientations were shaped long before it was formed, and their hegemonic position was never challenged prior to the end of the 19th century.
 Currently am working on a more systematic analysis of Eurasian imperial entities, which will highlight relative advantages and disadvantages of the Chinese imperial model.
 This is a long-term collaborative project that involves many colleagues from other fields of world history.

-Current and planned research projects
+Recent, current and planned research projects

 - State and society in pre-imperial and early imperial China MoreI plan to study the changing balance of power between bureaucracy and autonomous social elites from the Springs-and-Autumns period well into the Han dynasty (206/202 BCE-220 CE).
 I hope to prepare a broader collaborative project which will explain the rise, fall, and subsequent new rise of aristocratic elites during this millennium.
 This planned study may also contribute to the ongoing research of state-society relations in the later periods of Chinese history.